Hoff ganeuon gwrandawyr Radio Cymru 2014 yn #40 Mawr 2014!

 A musical tour of the life and work of Tom Jones with Cathy MacDonald.

-Ken Dodd and Ken Bruce celebrate the comedy that's graced BBC Radio 2 over the years
+Ken Dodd and Ken Bruce celebrate the comedy that has graced BBC Radio 2 over the years

 Comedy series imagining radio programmes for past eras